tttiago/ChessBroadcaster/README.md

 Based on the work of Alper Karayaman.
 See https://github.com/karayaman/Play-online-chess-with-real-chess-board and https://github.com/karayaman/lichess-with-a-real-board.

+## Installing

+First clone this repository and install all dependencies with `pip install -r requirements.txt`

 ## Camera Setup

 1. Make sure you use the right index and API to connect to your camera. `test_video.py` can be useful.
+  - You can adjust these settings inside of `camera_info.py`

 2. Place your camera near to your chessboard so that all of the squares and pieces can be clearly seen by it.
 Preferably, it should be above the chess board.